 The How2Recycle labeling system, developed by the Sustainable Packaging Coalition (SPC), is a standardized way of making recycling easy.
-To help you better understand which packages are recyclable and how to recycle correctly, we feature a How2Recycle tile with instructions on our packaging.
-About 70% of our products are labeled and our goal is to include the tile on all our packaging by the end of the year.
+To help people better understand which packages are recyclable and how to recycle correctly, we feature a How2Recycle tile with instructions on our packaging.
+At the end of fiscal 2022, about 75% of our Meals & Beverages products and 84% of our Snacks products are labeled.
+We’re in the process of including the tile on all of our packaging.

 of our packaging by weight is recyclable.